sv3ndk/production-ready-serverless-python/README.md

 The database should also have been seeded with the script above to match exactly the test expectations (TODO: automate this step).

-The `STAGE_NAME` environment variable is used to retrieve those resources details when running the tests.

 Executing the tests requires to be authenticated with AWS.

 Create a virtualenv with the required dependencies